MAKING NEW MUSIC

 "I have learnt so much from Mark, not least that music and science in parallel can inspire, excite and empower young minds in ways that can't be done if they are considered separately.
 His enthusiasm, creativity and humour inspire those around him." - Professor Russell Foster, CBE, FRSB, FMedSci, FRS.

 The Junior Orchestra with members of the London Symphony Orchestra at the Festival d'Aix.
 This programme formed a part of the LSO's residence at the Aix Festival and was designed to bring creativity and the skills of some of the worlds finest orchestral musicians to young players at all levels, from beginners to advanced students.

 The orchestra rehearsed and performed specially commissioned arrangements of orchestral music from the Festival repertoire as well as creating its own new works, notably a series of scores for silent movies by the likes of Laurel and Hardy and Buster Keaton.

 Large scale community creations include Frankenstein with singers from Accentus and members of Insula Orchestra.
 This piece, made with librestist Violaine Fournier, brought together nearly 200 participants.
 They devised work together over a period of 9 months, leading to a performance of Frankenstein, an hour long oratorio for soloists, choir and orchestra in the magnificent auditorium of the Seine Musicale in May 2018.

-Exciting new pieces are always in the making and Mark is currently developing new collaborations with the London Symphony Orchestra and Insula Orchestra, bringing together artists from these ensembles in a dynamic partnership with the communities that they serve.
+Exciting new pieces are always in the making and Mark is currently developing new works with the London Symphony Orchestra, the Centro Nacional de las Artes in Colombia and the Festival D'Aix, bringing together artists from these ensembles in a dynamic partnership with the communities that they serve.